kbindesh/eks-bootcamp/06-deploying-stateless-apps.md

 # Deploying Stateless Application using K8s Deployments

+## Step-xx: Create a Deployment

+## Step-xx: Perform scaling operations

-## Step-xx: Develop k8s deployment manifests
+## Step-xx: Perform a Rolling updates

-## Step-xx: Execute the manifests
+## Step-xx: Perform a Rollback

 ## Step-xx: Verify the results using kubectl